Deep dyslexia: Classification

 Deep dyslexia is usually classified as an acquired reading disorder, as opposed to a developmental dyslexia, in previously literate adults as a consequence of a brain injury.
 However, recently, developmental deep dyslexia has also been reported in children with Williams syndrome.

 Deep dyslexia is considered to be a "central dyslexia" as compared to a "peripheral dyslexia".
 Peripheral dyslexics have difficulty matching the visual characteristics of letters that comprise a word to a stored memory of this word from prior encounters.
 Central dyslexics are unable to properly match the visual word to the word's meaning.
 They may also be incapable of speaking, or phonating, the sequence of written letters that they see into the word these letters represent.
 Deep dyslexia differs from other forms of central dyslexia (phonological dyslexia and surface dyslexia) in that deep dyslexics have many more symptoms and these symptoms are generally more severe.
 According to the "continuum" hypothesis, deep dyslexia is a more severe form of phonological dyslexia.

 Treatment

 There have been many different studies done in an attempt to treat deep dyslexics, all which have been met with varying success.
 One method that has been frequently used is to teach patients to sound out words using grapheme-to-phoneme correspondence rules (for example, using single letter graphemes such as the letter 'B" to link with larger words such as "Baby", allowing for association of phonemes).
 Such methods are known as "non-lexically based reading treatments".
 Other studies have looked at attempting to repair the semantic-lexical route, known as "lexically based treatment".
-Regardless of the methodology, treatment studies with deep dyslexics are difficult because much of the information regarding this disability is still heavily debated.
-Treatment options may be successful on repairing one route of reading but not another, and success for one patient may not translate to success in another.